nozarilab/2023Arab_CaLLTiF/README.md

 ## Introduction

 This repository contains Python codes used for data processing and simulations in the article titled "Whole-Brain Causal Discovery Using fMRI" by Arab, F., Ghassami, A., Jamalabadi, H., Peters, M. A. K., & Nozari, E. (2023).
 The repository includes two sets of experiments: one using simulated fMRI data and another using real resting-state fMRI data from the Human Connectome Project (HCP) dataset.
-Additionally, this package introduces the new proposed causal discovery method called CaLLTiF, designed based on the PCMCI causal discovery method and is suitable for whole-brain causal discovery.
+Additionally, this package introduces the newly proposed causal discovery method called CaLLTiF, designed based on the PCMCI causal discovery method, which is suitable for whole-brain causal discovery.

 ## Reference

 The referenced paper for this work is "Whole-Brain Causal Discovery Using fMRI" by Arab, F., Ghassami, A., Jamalabadi, H., Peters, M. A. K., & Nozari, E. (2023).
-You can find the paper on bioRxiv.
+You can find the paper on bioRxiv at https://doi.org/10.1101/2023.08.12.553067.

 ## External Packages and Files

 Before running the codes in this repository, ensure that the following Python packages are installed:

-- numpy
+- NumPy
-- scipy
+- SciPy
-- matplotlib
+- Matplotlib
-- pandas
+- Pandas
-- networkx
+- NetworkX
-- nibabel
+- NiBabel
-- seaborn
+- Seaborn
-- importlib
+- Importlib
-- nilearn
+- Nilearn
-- sklearn
+- scikit-learn
-- netplotbrain
+- NetPlotBrain
 - mpl_toolkits.axes_grid1
-- causalnex
+- CausalNex

 Additionally, the following external packages are required: